top of page

 After sponsors reach agreed-upon goals related to their project, they will graduate from our program and expand their business outside the support of Culinary Maker’s commercial kitchens.

-Income
+Income Level

 Our non-profit works exclusively with underserved groups throughout the region.
 Many of our sponsorship awardees are low-income individuals with limited assets.

-Business Viability
+Business Readiness

 In addition to income requirements, we love to see business ideas that have legs and that applicants have carefully considered.
 Applicants are encouraged to create a business plan to send with their application.
 The commercial culinary industry is a great opportunity, but it’s also highly competitive, so we put much more horsepower into viable business models.